Akashi-01/Nexara/README.md

 ## License

 No license has been specified for this project yet.
-Consider adding one (e.g. [MIT](https://choosealicense.com/licenses/mit/)) to clarify how others may use your code.

 ## Author

 Built by [Akashi-01](https://github.com/Akashi-01)